Youth homelessness is completely solvable

 Overall Policy Map

-We must work together if we want to tackle youth homelessness.
-This means agreeing on the causes and potential solutions, and developing a strategy to implement those solutions that is led by and accountable to unhoused youth and young adults.
-Reimagining the structures and systems that cause homelessness is a crucial part of this work.
-The Index maps seek to illustrate the current state of legislative efforts to address youth homelessness, serve as a know your rights tool for currently unhoused youth, and suggest policies for a pathway forward.
+The Index maps seek to illustrate the current state of legislative efforts to address youth homelessness, serve as a know your rights tool for currently unhoused youth, and suggest policies as a pathway forward.

 This map depicts the overall score range for each jurisdiction after adding up the scores for each policy metric tracked by the State Index.
 Hover over the jurisdiction to find the exact score and click on the state or territory for more information.
 To search for and explore maps for each policy metric, click on the Explore by Policy button below.
 To access specific information for each state or territory, click on the Explore by Jurisdiction button below.